 “Miiiiiiran los plieeeegues,” he would plead while dying a thousand little deaths along the way — Loooook at the foooolds.
 He was the only person besides Martin Luther King, Jr. that I’d ever heard speak with vibrato.
 And I got to hear him every Wednesday afternoon in art history class.
 “Miran los pliegues,” he would exclaim with each new slide.
 And his whole body shimmied with the samba of his voice – or Sardana, it was Spain after all.
 I had been learning a new language at the time, Spanish, and living in Barcelona.
 Miran los pliegues is probably the first phrase that made more sense to me in that language than in English.
 To this day, I can’t imagine any of my stiff high school teachers or college professors loving folds so much that to merely talk about them would be to sing.

 The folds in cloth, the details, betray an artist’s ability and mastery.
 He explained that it wasn’t until Michelangelo that a sculptor could create folds as well as the Greek masters had.
 Miran los pliegues!
 And the class would giggle.
 But we looked at them in spite of ourselves.
 Plee-AY-gase.
 Pliegues.
-Somewhere along the way, much later, I would have to translate them back into English, but I never had much use for them once they became folds.
+Somewhere along the way, much later, I would have to translate them back into English, but I never had as much use for them once they became folds.

 Years later in college I needed an art history credit to satisfy my graduation requirements.
 I was a senior and had registered for the art history pu-pu platter that was offered to first-years.
-The professor showed slides, but he never said Paf! – Boom! – when something great splashed onto the screen.
+The professor showed slides, but he never said Paf!
+“Boom!” when something great splashed onto the screen.
 Please take a second to admire Praxiteles’ detail in the folds of Hermes’ robe.
 I drifted off to sleep.
-After two weeks I had had enough.
-I told the professors in charge of my department that I had studied art history in high school.
+After two weeks I’d had enough.
+I told the professors in charge of my department that I studied art history in high school.
 They rolled their eyes.
-I couldn’t explain to them — in an office crammed with books and the fetid tenor of intellectual pomp — that Professor Vilalta had once taught me that Miles Davis, if he had been a painter, might have been the greatest painter in the world.
-Eventually they gave me a pass, though they remained skeptical.
-There was no way for them to know tell of the vibrant bearded man in Barcelona.
+I couldn’t explain to them — in an office crammed with books and the fetid tenor of intellectual pomp — that Profesor Vilalta once taught me that Miles Davis, if he had been a painter, might have been the greatest painter in the world.
+Eventually, skeptically, they relented.
+But there was no way for them to understand what I’d learned from the vibrant bearded man in Barcelona.

 In a city bursting with art and barely large enough to contain the heart of Ángel Vilalta, I learned that folds and shadows, the shapes of hands and the lines in architecture are footfalls, breaths in a lifetime of appreciating art.
 I live in another city now.
 It is a place where conflicting lines and forms raise themselves up like gale-force winds.
-Still, some part of me translates much of what I see into the vibrato of a passionate voice that lives and dies with each canvas.
-In those quiet moments I know only to look more deeply into the folds, and to carry on my way.
+Still, some part of me translates much of what I see into the vibrato of a passionate voice that lives and dies on the shores of each canvas.
+And in quiet moments I know only to look more deeply into the folds, and to carry on my way.